 Select the type of gas released.
+An example of Synthetic Gas is manufactured gas based on naphtha.
 Landfill Gas includes biogas.

 Important Note for Questions 7, 8, and 9: Volumes consumed by fire and/or explosion are to be included in the estimated volumes reported.